-Investment is often a topic which is largely misunderstood in India.
-The moment you talk about investment, people assume its for short term gain, Stocks, real estate etc. In this article we will try and talk about what investment really is and how you can get started with investments.
+Investment is often a topic that is largely misunderstood in India.
+The moment you talk about investment, people assume it’s for short-term gain, Stocks, real estate, etc. In this article, we will try and talk about what investment really is and how you can get started with investments.
+We will look at Step by step guide to start investments in India.

 What is an Investment?

 People often relate investment only to money investment but in actual fact, time investment is the best form of investment.
 When you invest your time effectively then you can get much more returns out of it than investing money!

-Having said that investing money is an essential thing that everyone should understand clearly and should plan to get it right!
+Having said that investing money is an essential thing that everyone should understand clearly and should plan to get right!

 So are you ready for investments? let’s start with your assessment as below: